teracyhq/dev/docs/workflow.rst

     - no tab character
     - length of the text/code line within 100 characters.
-    - follow conventions and stardards
+    - follow conventions and standardsde
     - any tests must be done and must be passed
     - any documentation must be updated
     - the implementation must be good enough from the view of collaborators